-Failure to maintain the renewal GPA will result in a reduction or elimination of the academic scholarship.
-Once reduced or eliminated, academic scholarships cannot be reinstated at their former level.
+The cumulative college GPA of enrolled students will be evaluated every year.
+Failure to maintain the required college GPA will result in a reduction or elimination of the academic scholarship.
+Example: A student receiving a 30% academic scholarship will see their scholarship reduced to 25% if their cumulative GPA is between 3.10 and 3.29.
+Once reduced or eliminated, academic scholarship cannot be reinstated to their former level.